 3 Halloween Landscaping Ideas

-Halloween is coming and you may be thinking what to do with that gorgeous landscape of yours.
-You can either leave it as it is, or you can do something fun and exciting with it for this Halloween, personally I would go with the latter.
-Only because I’m crazy for Halloween and always end up having such a fun time!
+Halloween is coming and you may be thinking about what to do with that gorgeous landscape of yours.
+You can either leave it as it is, or you can do something fun and exciting for this Halloween.
+Time to scare the neighbors!

-So, if you are part of those who like to do festive things over this season then I thought I would share with you some simple ideas I have for my own landscape.
-Some of these may have an impact on your lawn, so be sure to ask your professional landscaper about it, if you’re not too sure.
+So, if you want to bring some spooky elements to your yard then we wanted to share a few simple ideas.
+But keep in mind — some of these may have an impact on your lawn, so be sure to ask your professional landscaper about it if you’re not too sure!

-- The porch factor: Porches are the most visible part of a house and therefore they are the best place to put decorations together.
-What I’ve been thinking for my own porch is playing with jack-o-lanterns.
-The great thing about jack-o-lanterns and pumpkins are that they are not only fun, but they also add a lot of color to any setting.
-Consider surrounding them by vivid colors, using seasonal flowers and gourds to create contrasts that will not only give a spooky fall chill to your landscape, but they will also provide a classy autumn ambiance for your house.
+Porches are the most visible part of a house and therefore they are the best place to put decorations together.
+For example, adding jack-o-lanterns and pumpkins to your porch not only create a fun, fall design, but they also add a lot of color to any setting.
+Consider surrounding them with vivid colors, using seasonal flowers and gourds to create contrasts that will not only give a spooky fall chill to your landscape but will also provide a classy autumn ambiance for your house.

 Contact Your Landscapers Today!

 Call us today to talk about what we can do for your property!

 We proudly serve Northeastern Pennsylvania, including Wilkes Barre, Scranton, Kingston, Back Mountain, Mountain Top, and the Poconos.